TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 2/Mark 2.14.md

 ---

-And as he passed by, he saw Levi the [son] of Alphaeus sitting at the place of toll, and he saith unto him, Follow me.
+As he passed by, he saw Levi, the son of Alphaeus, sitting at the tax office, and he said to him, "Follow me."
 And he arose and followed him.